davidgirdhar/Notes/aws/basics.md

 ### EBS snapshot
     are a point-in-time copy of your data, and can be used to enable disaster recovery, migrate data across regions and accounts, and improve backup compliance.

+### Redshift
+    Amazon Redshift uses SQL to analyze structured and semi-structured data across data warehouses, operational databases, and data lakes, using AWS-designed hardware and machine learning to deliver the best price performance at any scale.

+### Snowball
+     a service that provides secure, rugged devices, so you can bring AWS computing and storage capabilities to your edge environments, and transfer data into and out of AWS

+### Amazon ElastiCache
+    is a fully managed, Redis- and Memcached-compatible service delivering real-time, cost-optimized performance for modern applications.
+ElastiCache scales to hundreds of millions of operations per second with microsecond response time, and offers enterprise-grade security and reliability.